Does Botox help overactive bladder?

 - Repeat treatments: When symptoms return, Botox can be re-injected

-The main potential side effect is temporary difficulty emptying the bladder, which occurs in about 5-10% of patients.
-This typically resolves on its own as the Botox gradually wears off.
-Your doctor will check your bladder emptying after the procedure.
+The main side effect is temporary trouble emptying your bladder.
+This happens in about 5-10% of patients and usually resolves on its own as the Botox wears off.
+We check your bladder emptying after the procedure.

 References